Bangladesh Navy: UN missions, multinational exercises and naval diplomacy

 BN ships regularly participate in exercises with other navies, gaining valuable experience and improving their fighting capabilities.
 CARAT is a yearly exercise conducted with the United States Navy in the Bay of Bengal since 2011.
 The BN has sent an OPV to every MILAN multinational naval exercise held near the Andaman Islands since 2010.
 AMAN, another multinational exercise held every two years in the Arabian Sea, organised by the Pakistan Navy, has also seen participation by BN frigates since 2009.
 BNS Bangabandhu participated in Exercise Ferocious Falcon, a Multinational Crisis Management Exercise, held at Doha, Qatar in November 2012, while BNS Somudra Joy participated the same exercise in 2015.
 BNS Abu Bakr took part in 14th Western Pacific Naval Symposium and International Fleet Review-2014 in Qingdao, Shandong Province of China in April 2014.
-She also participated in Langkawi International Maritime and Aerospace Exhibition (LIMA)-2015 held at Malaysia.
+She also participated in Langkawi International Maritime and Aerospace Exhibition (LIMA-2015) held at Malaysia.

-Women in Bangladesh Navy

-In January 2000, the first batch of 16 female cadets joined Bangladesh Naval Academy for cadet training.
-In 2016, 44 female sailors were added to the force for the first time.
-Though, the naval authority has stopped women's recruitment as sailors.

 List of Chiefs of Naval Staff

 Exercise Somudro Ghurni

-Somudro Ghurni (English: Sea Vortex) is the codename of a series of major naval exercises conducted by the Bangladesh Navy to simulate naval warfare and the protection of the country from external maritime threats, protection of the country's maritime resources, and prevention of smuggling.
+Somudro Ghurni (Bengali: সমুদ্রঘূর্ণি English: Sea Vortex) is the codename of a series of major naval exercises conducted by the Bangladesh Navy to simulate naval warfare and the protection of the country from external maritime threats, protection of the country's maritime resources, and prevention of smuggling.